FAQ (version 2.0, updated and posted December 29, 2018)

 What are you not looking for?
 Rote, by the book, formalism that exists simply to fulfill the standards of the form.
 Form can be fine, if done well, but it is increasingly done poorly.
 Avoid cliches.
 Avoid tortured extended metaphors that make absolutely no sense.
 Avoid the kind of poetry that "sounds pretty" but actually means nothing at all.
 Don't send us word salads, gibberish, or hackneyed attempts to make your grocery list look like it's somehow a profound statement on the universe.
 Yes, William Carlos William published a famous poem that was originally just a note to his wife apologizing for eating the last of their fruit.
 He wouldn't have published it with us.
 (With apologies to WCW, but it's not mean if it's true.)

 How long will it be before there is a decision about my manuscript?
 We're a pretty small operation.
 We work as fast as we can, but we also have day jobs.
 Please be patient with us.
 We will read as quickly as we can, but we also want to make sure that we give everything a fair reading as well.
 Generally, expect that it will be six months before you receive a response.
 We'll aim for sooner.
 The exact time will be affected by the volume of submissions and the number of editors we have available to review.
-Currently, there is one in-house editor, with other editors hired on an as-needed basis.
-We want to give your manuscript the attention it deserves, but that means we have to make sacrifices in terms of immediacy when it comes to response.
+We have recently expanded the size of our editorial staff to try to make our response time shorter, but we are only human.

 On the positive side, the longer you go without hearing from us, the longer you're in contention for publication.
 Any manuscript we accept will have gone through a longer process of evaluation as we select the absolute best of what we receive.
 If you haven't heard from us within a month or two, then that means you're definitely still in the running.